 Arianna, age 20, Arizona

-The months went by, and each day I grew more and more excited for them, knowing that I was making their dream of finally having a family come true.
+The months went by.
+Each day I grew more and more excited for them, knowing that I was making their dream of finally having a family come true.
 It really took the stress off my shoulders.

 Images Courtesy of Family Formation: Client photos printed with permission